This happens like clockwork every year.

 The same applies to Critical Illness.

-There are usually 30-37 of them, depending on the insurer and the plan type, and point of purchase.
+There are usually 30-37 of them, depending on the insurer, the plan type, and point of purchase.

 Do not have a CI plan?